Rambishnu9593/Chatbot-using-Python/README.md

 # ⚙️ How to Run It Locally

-# Install dependencies:
+# 1.Install dependencies:

 pip install openai streamlit

-# Get your Free API Key from OpenRouter:
+# 2.Get your Free API Key from OpenRouter:

 1.Visit 🌍 https://openrouter.ai